Habibe1984/Olist-E-Commerce-Exploratory-Analysis/README.md

 ## 📊 Tableau Dashboard

-The final interactive dashboard is published here: 👉 [Tableat Dashboard Link](https://public.tableau.com/app/profile/habibe.zare.haghighi/viz/OlistE-CommerceStoryboard/OlistE-Commerce)
+The final interactive dashboard is published here: 👉 [Tableau Dashboard Link](https://public.tableau.com/app/profile/habibe.zare.haghighi/viz/OlistE-CommerceStoryboard/OlistE-Commerce)

 *Note: The dashboard includes only selected results that best tell the story of shipping costs in Brazil.
 Additional analyses are available in this repository.*